Classroom photo

 Learning Disabilities

 If you require accommodations during your time in N.U.in Italy, you must apply directly through both John Cabot University and Disability Access Services at Northeastern University.
-Information on applying for accommodations through John Cabot University will be made available in the N.U.in pre-departure process over the summer.
-Students should also speak to their professors individually to alert them of any approved accommodations.
+To apply for accommodations at John Cabot University, students should submit requests on JCU’s Disability Accommodations website by July 1, 2026.

-If you have any specific questions about the accommodations process overall, please reach out to the Disability Access Services.
+If you have any specific questions about the overall accommodations process, please reach out to Northeastern’s Disability Access Services.